 Alcoholism affects 16.6 million Americans, but a huge part of our population still holds on to many common misconceptions regarding the condition.
 This lack of knowledge can negatively shape society’s perception of alcoholics or even cause many to ignore possible signs of alcoholism.
 To fight off the problem, we as a nation must trump these long-held beliefs by educating people on the truth about alcohol addiction.

-1. People who are addicted to alcohol are not functional in society.
+1. Alcoholics are not functional in society.

 This is one of the most common and widely believed myths about alcohol use.
-Because alcohol is so widely accepted within our society, and the true nature of addiction is often misunderstood, we tend to associate alcohol addiction with chaos and an inability to function on a day-to-day basis.
+Because alcohol is so widely accepted within our society, and the true nature of addiction is often misunderstood, we tend to associate alcoholism with chaos and an inability to function on a day-to-day basis.
 However, in reality, many people who are addicted to alcohol find a way to incorporate it into their daily lives while still carrying out their responsibilities.
 The addiction component ultimately takes over when the afflicted person can no longer carry out his or her responsibilities without the influence of alcohol.

-5. Alcohol addiction is a personal problem.
+5. Alcoholism is a personal problem.

 This statement could not be further from the truth.
-Alcohol addiction affects everyone attached to the addicted person.
+Alcoholism affects everyone attached to the addicted person.
 Because alcohol addiction is so commonly misunderstood, family members and friends will often enable the disease by justifying the alcoholic’s actions or picking up extra responsibility.
 The mentality is that the addict is drinking as a result of stress so if the stress is alleviated then the consistency of the addictive behavior will stop.
 This way of thinking will almost always result in the addiction worsening to the point that relationships will start to dissolve, or conformity of the addictive behavior will begin to thrive within the household.

-There are many more falsehoods that surround alcohol addiction, but they all stem from the lack of education on the subject matter.
+There are many more falsehoods that surround addiction, but they all stem from the lack of education on the subject matter.
 Addiction can be difficult to understand especially when there is emotion evolved.
 However, by understanding addiction and the mannerisms of those addicted we can find help for those who need it much faster.
 While abstinence from alcohol and other addictive substances would ideal, we live in a world where that is unrealistic.
 Knowing your enemy is the best way to defeat it.